namin/relaxed-machines/NOTES.md

 ### What are the details of the RNN, including all the hyperparameters

+The machine has parameters:
+- the number of integers _n_,
+- the number of lines of code _l_,
+- the machine state _s_,
+- the instruction set _i_,
+- the hard sketch,
+- the holes and number of holes,
+- the initial state (based on the values of the registers).

+A step of the machine is taken by the instruction set _i_ based on the code (a mixture of parameters and hard-coded values based on the hard sketch).

 ### How we train from data

 For the training data, we produce pairs of input / target, where input is the input state of the registers and target is all the intermediary states of a discrete machine as it executes the program.